 We did it!
 After SIX months (that’s 183 days friends) of living with concrete floors in our living room, we finally came to a decision with our flooring.

-Two kids, three cats, and a huge dog equal a heck of a lot of dirt, water, grit, and pet hair coming into our home and onto our floors.
-I did not want to get this flooring decision wrong, regretting my choice for years to come.
-Flooring is a big deal.
-It’s the groundwork and sets the tone for your entire home.
+Two kids, three cats, and a huge dog equal a lot of dirt, water, grit, and pet hair coming into our home and onto our floors, we needed a ultra durable option.
+We live on the high end of everyday wear in this house.
+I did not want to get this flooring decision wrong.
+Picking new floors is a big deal.
+It’s the groundwork and sets the tone for your entire home’s style and feel.

 We have a huge slider that opens to the backyard from this room.
-It’s the door the kids use most.
-They bring in what I consider an impressive amount of water almost each time they enter.
-In the wintertime, they drop all their snow gear on the floor, and it melts into a giant puddle if I can’t get there fast enough.
-In the summer, they swim in our Stock Tank pool for hours upon hours, and again, their wet feet, towels, and swimsuits always seem to end up scattered across our floor.
+This is a high-traffic area.
+The kids bring an impressive amount of water through this door constantly.
+In wintertime, they drop their snow gear on the floor, melting into a giant puddle when I can’t get there fast enough.
+In the summer, they swim in our Stock Tank pool for hours upon hours, which means wet feet, towels, and swimsuits always end up scattered across our floor.

 Carpet: not an option in our home.
 The stains, wear, and water is just too much for it.
 Not to mention the pet dander that gets caught in the fibers.

-LVP (Luxury Vinyl Plank): I wasn’t in love with the vinyl aspect of it, and how it can warp, peel, and bubble.
-We placed LVP in our master bedroom and it is peeling up on the sides and has been a major headache.
-We’ll have to end up replacing it, which basically means $2,000 down the drain.
+LVP (Luxury vinyl plank/vinyl plank flooring, basically nice ways of saying vinyl floors): I wasn’t in love with the vinyl aspect of it, and for good reason, it can warp, peel, and bubble.
+We placed LVP in our master bedroom and its peeling up on the sides and has been a major headache.

 I was at a loss.